-- 1. The Applicant must prepare an Environmental Management Strategy for the development to the satisfaction of the Planning Secretary.
-This strategy must: - (a) be submitted to the Planning Secretary for approval prior to the commencement of construction activities; - (b) provide the strategic framework for environmental management of the development; - (c) identify the statutory approvals that apply to the development; - (d) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the development; - (e) describe the procedures that would be implemented to: - keep the local community and relevant agencies informed about the operation and environmental performance of the development; - receive, handle, respond to, and record complaints; - resolve any disputes that may arise during the course of the development; - respond to any non-compliance; and - respond to emergencies; and (f) include: - copies of any strategies, plans and programs approved under the conditions of this consent; and - a clear plan depicting all the monitoring required to be carried out under the conditions of this consent.
+1. The Proponent must prepare an Environmental Management Strategy for the project to the satisfaction of the Planning Secretary.
+This strategy must:

+(a) be submitted to the Planning Secretary for approval prior to the commencement of construction activities;

+- (b) provide the strategic framework for environmental management of the project; - (c) identify the statutory approvals that apply to the project; - (d) describe the role, responsibility, authority and accountability of all key personnel involved in the environmental management of the project; - (e) describe the procedures that would be implemented to: - keep the local community and relevant agencies informed about the operation and environmental performance of the project; - receive, handle, respond to, and record complaints; - resolve any disputes that may arise during the course of the project; - respond to any non-compliance; and - respond to emergencies; and (f) include: - copies of any strategies, plans and programs approved under the conditions of this approval; and - a clear plan depicting all the monitoring required to be carried out under the conditions of this approval.

-The Applicant must implement the strategy as approved by the Planning Secretary.
+The Proponent must implement the strategy as approved by the Planning Secretary.